 Even if they can read English (or whichever language your website(opens in a new tab) is in), the vast majority of Chinese travellers are going to prefer reading in their own native language.
 It’s just easier.

 So get your website translated into Mandarin.
-Best part?
+The best part?
 The translation doesn’t have to cost an arm and a leg.
 Just hop onto UpWork(opens in a new tab), and find someone who’s willing to do the work at a price point that works for you (just make sure you’re working with someone who is reputable and has good reviews).